Store Kannikestræde 8

 Store Kannikestræde 8 is a historic building in the Old Town of Copenhagen, Denmark.
 It was listed on the Danish registry of protected buildings and places in 1945.
 It has been in use as the parish house of Trinitatis Parish since 1890.
 Notable former residents include the historian Rasmus Nyerupm illustrator Peter Christian Klæstrup and the architect and urban planner Conrad Seidelin.

 History

 17th and 18th centuries

-Vice Chancellor Holger Vind owned a large property at the site in the second half of the 17th century.
-The property was listed om Copenhagen's first cadastre of 1689 as No. 43 in Klædebo Quarter and was owned by Vind's widow at that time.
+Vice Chancellor Holger Vind owned a large property on the site in the second half of the 17th century.
+The property was listed in Copenhagen's first cadastre of 1689 as No. 43 in Klædebo Quarter and was owned by Vind's widow at that time.
 The buildings were later destroyed in the Copenhagen Fire of 1728.

 The present building on the site is one of three two-storey buildings which were built at No. 6-10 for studiosus Sebastian Lier in the 1730s.
 The roof featured a five-bay wall dormer.

-Yje årpåerty was listed in the new cadastre of 1756 as No. 45 and was then owned by supercargo Christan Myer.
+The property was later acquired by supercargo Christan Myer.
+His property was listed in the new cadastre of 1756 as No. 45 in Klædebo Quarter.